CapelliC/loqt/README.md

 + lq3d: merging Qt3D and SWI-Prolog powers

 + lqXDot: just a rendering of Graphviz (via library cgraph,xdot) to Qt Graphic Scene.
-  Such rendering plays a role in my next project (to be published), showcasing (SWI)Prolog direct control of Qt via reflection.

 + pqGraphviz: a component to bridge Prolog to Graphviz, built upon lqXDot